Hortensio Fucil

-Hortensio Fucil Herrera (born February 8, 1939) is a retired track and field athlete from Venezuela.
+Hortensio Fucil Herrera (February 8, 1939 – April 30, 2018) was a track and field athlete from Venezuela.
 He competed in the short- and in the middle-distances.
 Fucil represented his native country at the 1964 Summer Olympics in Tokyo, Japan.
 He was second in the 1963 Pan American Games 4 × 400 metres relay (with Víctor Maldonado, Aristides Pineda and Leslie Mentor).
 In the 1963 Pan American Games Fucil finished fifth in the 400 metres.